yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

     Running SQL Server on Azure VMs is an IaaS approach that would allow a 100% compatible transition of existing databases to the cloud, without any need for application changes.
 It works with any SQL Server version and edition on any machine size, on both Windows and Linux.
 SQL Server on an Azure VM provides a seamless, no-hassle method for moving SQL Server workloads from on-premises to the cloud.
 Teams will be freed from needing to manage on-premises hardware, but it does require teams to continue to manage the underlying infrastructure, including OS, database, and application patching.
 This option can also be more expensive with multiple databases and is more difficult to scale.
 High availability would come from using SQL Server Availability Groups.

     SQL Server on Azure VMs is a good choice when full control over the database is required, or when the source database uses features that are not supported in Azure SQL DB and SQL MI, such as filestream and file groups.
 This approach recommended for teams that need to choose maintenance and patching schedules that work best for their business operations.
-In addition, for customers running SQL Server 2008 R2, migrating their database to Azure VMs does provide an additional 3 years of support beyond the July 2019 end of support cutoff.
+In addition, for customers running SQL Server 2008 R2, migrating their database to Azure VMs does provide an additional three years of support beyond the July 2019 end of support cutoff.

 2. Are there tools that allow us to evaluate which of the various SQL Database hosting options in Azure will work with our current SQL Server 2008 R2 databases?
 Is there a way we can test targeted workloads against other versions of SQL?
 Are there tools that can help us identify potential issues and incompatibilities before we attempt a migration?